HTTP Commands

 https://some-service?s=APPL

-The SaveToDB add-in will place it to the ribbon.
+The SaveToDB add-in will display this in the ribbon.

-You can change the parameter name and specify the default value using curly brackets:
+To change the parameter name and specify the default value, use curly brackets:

 https://some-service?s={Symbol=APPL}